reocat/OuterTune/kizzy/README_LOCAL_IMAGES.md

 - The implementation gracefully falls back to text-only presence if image processing fails
 - All image processing is done locally without external dependencies
 - Discord's own image proxy is used when direct uploads aren't possible
+- YouTube/Google image URLs are automatically optimized for better Discord compatibility